otidin/keras_tensorflow/README.md

 # keras_tensorflow
-Basic classification: Classify images of clothing using Keras and Tensorflow in Python
+Basic classification: Classify images using Keras and Tensorflow in Python